mjpclab/jquery-tab/README.md

 # Options
 `statusFieldSelector`
-A jQuery selector to find a form (normally hidden) field to store active tab index, thus after form post back and keep the field value on server to the browser, the jquery-tab will automatically restore the active tab.
+A jQuery selector string or object to find a form (normally hidden) field to store active tab index, thus after form post back and keep the field value on server to the browser, the jquery-tab will automatically restore the active tab.

 `statusHashTemplate`
 A key-value pair template to store active tab index in URL hash, e.g. `"tab="`.